KTStephano/ktstephano.github.io/rendering/stratusgfx/feature_reel.md

 ![aces](/assets/portfolio/bathroom_aces2.png)

 ## Bloom
-Accomplished with repeated downsampling of bright spots followed by repeated upsampling and combining with main image.
+Accomplished with repeated downsampling of bright spots followed by repeated upsampling and combining with the main image.

 ![bloom](/assets/portfolio/Bloom.png)